DMARC setup: Ensure email authentication and security

 To set up Domain-based Message Authentication, Reporting, and Conformance (DMARC), your business must first configure Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) for its domain.

 Once these are in place, your company can create a DMARC TXT record in its DNS with its chosen policy (none, quarantine, or reject) and specify email addresses to receive DMARC reports.
-After adding the record, verify it and monitor the reports to fine-tune the configuration over time.

 When learning how to implement DMARC, it’s best to set the policy to p=none to monitor email activity and gather data without affecting delivery.
-Once you’ve identified all legitimate sending sources and validated your setup, gradually move to quarantine and finally to reject for full DMARC enforcement.
+Once you’ve identified all legitimate sending sources and validated your DMARC setup, gradually move to quarantine and finally to reject for full DMARC enforcement.